 Is it strange at all that you are making music centered around the '70s and '80s, which are decades that you never grew up in?

 Magdalena Bay: It’s definitely looking to the past, but I feel like it’s through a modern lens.
 It’s a movement that has been doing in pop right now.
 And then it’s just like… listening to Madonna and her melodies, and intonation, and stuff like that.
 So it’s not so much about the time period, but very specific elements that we like from older music.
 Mainstream pop has been very dark right now, if you listen to the radio everything is very dark and trap driven, and we just don’t like that as listeners and as writers.
 We are looking to other things.

 So you and Matt were dating for a bit?

-Magdalena Bay: Yeah, so we are still dating actually.
+Magdalena Bay: Yeah, so we are still dating actually, like the people on this useful source.
 We are a couple, but it’s not like the main part of our brand because we think that’s a boring thing to highlight.
 But we’ve always been partners in creating things.